Predicting high-dimensional heterogeneous time series employing generalized local states: Experiments

 To calculate the \glspl{sm} we use the same noisy data used to train the reservoirs.
 As a result all neighborhoods shown here are representative examples, but not uniform for all realizations.
 The neighborhoods are calculated for a single core and 18 neighbors, in the case of \gls{sn} and \gls{mi} neighborhoods, and 28 neighbors, in the case of a \gls{cc} neighborhood.

-The neighborhood sizes for \gls{sn} and \gls{mi} were chosen to be similar to Pathak's original paper~\cite{Pathak2018} which had a total neighborhood size of 20.
+These fixed neighborhood sizes for \gls{sn} and \gls{mi} were chosen to be similar to Pathak’s original paper~\cite{Pathak2018} which we found to be a good compromise between computation speed (small neighborhoods) and prediction accuracy (large neighborhoods).
 While for them this results in good predictions, for the \gls{cc} \gls{sm} this leads to essentially all predictions diverging.
 This is likely the result of the linear \gls{cc} \gls{sm} not recognizing the importance of the core's nearest neighbors in these systems.
-As such, the \gls{cc} neighborhood size was increased to a total size of 29, the minimum where no predictions diverged. \gls{cc} neighborhoods of different sizes for the \gls{l96} system are depicted in Figure~S1~\cite{PRLSM2020}.
+As such, the \gls{cc} neighborhood size was increased to a total size of 29, the minimum where no predictions diverged. \gls{cc} neighborhoods of different sizes for the \gls{l96} system are discussed in appendix~\ref{cc_neighborhood_size}.